How Switch Works? How Does It Learn MAC Addresses?

 Step 4

-The IP address information on PC2 is as follows.
-In the meantime, do not forget the MAC addresses of PC1 and PC2.
+The IP information on PC2 is as follows.
+In the meantime, remember the ethernet addresses of PC1 and PC2.

 Step 5

-Since no data transmitted on the network, the MAC address table on the SW will be empty.
-You can see the MAC table with the show mac address-table command on the switch.
+Since there is no data transaction on the network, the ethernet address table on the Switch will be empty.
+To verify this, you can use the show mac address-table

 Step 6